Metra: Formation of the RTA

 To provide stability to the commuter rail system, the Illinois General Assembly formed the Regional Transportation Authority in 1974.
 Its purpose was to fund and plan the Chicago region's public transportation.
 After initially using second-hand equipment, the RTA took delivery of the first new EMD F40PH locomotives in 1976.
 That F40PH fleet is still in service today.
 The companies that had long provided commuter rail in the Chicago area continued to operate their lines under contract to the RTA.

-Less than a decade later the Regional Transportation Authority was already suffering from ongoing financial problems.
-Additionally, two rail providers, the Rock Island Line and the Milwaukee Road, went bankrupt, forcing the RTA to create the Northeast Illinois Regional Commuter Railroad Corporation to operate their lines directly in 1982.
+Less than a decade later the RTA was already suffering from ongoing financial problems.
+Additionally, two rail providers, the Rock Island Line and the Milwaukee Road, went bankrupt, forcing the RTA to create the Northeast Illinois Regional Commuter Railroad Corporation to operate their lines directly in 1981 and 1982 respectively.
 In 1983 the Illinois Legislature reorganized the agency.
 That reorganization left the Regional Transportation Authority in charge of day-to-day operations of all bus, heavy rail and commuter rail services throughout the Chicago metropolitan area.
 It was also responsible for directing fare and service levels, setting up budgets, finding sources for capital investment and planning.
 A new Commuter Rail Division was created to handle commuter rail operations; along with CTA and Pace, it was one of RTA's three "service boards".

 Metra branding

 The board of the RTA Commuter Rail Division first met in 1984.
 In an effort to simplify the operation of commuter rail in the Chicago area, in July 1985 it adopted a unified brand for the entire system–Metra, or Metropolitan Rail.
 The newly reorganized Metra service helped to bring a single identity to the many infrastructure components serviced by the Regional Transportation Authority's commuter rail system.
 However, the system is still legally known as the Commuter Rail Division of the RTA.

 Today, Metra's operating arm, the Northeast Illinois Regional Commuter Railroad Corporation, operates seven Metra owned routes.
 Four other routes continue to be operated by Union Pacific (formerly Chicago & North Western) and BNSF (formerly Burlington Northern) under contract to Metra.
 Service throughout the network is provided under the Metra name (in keeping with Metra's goal of providing a single identity for all commuter rail in the region).
 Metra also owns all rolling stock, controls fares and staffing levels, and is responsible for most of the stations.
 However, the freight carriers who operate routes under contract use their own employees and control the right-of-way for those routes.

+By the first quarter of 2024, the Union Pacific Railroad is expected to transfer operations of the three Union Pacific lines to Metra.
+Union Pacific will continue to own and maintain the right-of-way.